SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	package: 'CodeOfSpec20Book'
 ```

-As you can see, there are two slots to hold instances of the two previous presenter classes.
+As you can see, there are two instance variables to hold instances of the two previous presenter classes.
 Note that the presenter class inherits from `SpPresenter`, not `SpPresenterWithModel`, which means that a `MailReaderPresenter` does not have a model.
 We assume that instances of `MailReaderPresenter` will be told to update themselves.

 ```
 MailReaderPresenter >> initializePresenters